patrickfrey/mewa/doc/glossary.md

 ## Scope Step
 Counter that is incremented for every production in the grammar marked with the operators '>>' or '{}'.
 The scope step defines the start and the end of the scope assigned to productions by the scope operator '{}'.
 A scope starts with the scope step counter value when first entering a state with a production marked as '{}' and ends with one step after the value of the scope step when replacing the right side of the production with the left side on the parser stack (reduction).

+## Constructor
+A constructor implements the constructon of an object representing a type.
+It is either a structure describing the initial construction of the object or a function describing the derivation of an object from the constructor result of the derived type.

 ## Glossary of Formal Languages
 ### Terminal